Thursday, October 23

 Tuesday, October 14

-It Was Still Far Away depicts an explosion that lights up the background.
-In contrast, the central figure is nonchalant, clipping her toenails with her headphones on.
-This figure is depicted in different scenes for each work.
-In some, she eats her nail clippings, is forced to be underwater, and is fed by another figure that looks almost identical to herself.
+It Was Still Far Away, inspired by Bong Joon Ho’s The Host, depicts an explosion that lights up the background.
+Oblivious of her surroundings, the figure clips her toenails with her headphones on.
+This figure reappears with different roles, either becoming the victim or doing the action.
+In some, she eats her nail clippings, is forced underwater, and is fed by another seemingly identical figure.

-Personally, the immense detail in Flame Like Blush stood out to me, where the figure is bathed in a blazing orange that casts a vivid glow onto the face.
-The reflection of clouds in her eyes is a hint of the continued narrative through her work, as it resembles the explosion from It Was Still Far Away and provides a reason for the radiant illumination and sweat.
+Immense detail is shown in Flame Like Blush, where the figure is bathed in a blazing orange, casting a vivid glow on the face.
+The reflection of clouds in her eyes hints at the continued narrative through her work, resembling the explosion from It Was Still Far Away and provides a reason for the radiant illumination and sweat.
+The size of both works is massive, each being over 60 inches tall.

 Overall, Gordon’s works are realistic yet uncanny.
-The continued narrative of the figure put in bizarre scenes combined with her own life evokes a psychological and dream-like experience.
-The exhibition not only allows the viewer to be immersed in each work but also to see it as a whole, connecting the continuing themes that are threaded through each piece.
+The continued narrative of the figure put in bizarre scenes, combined with her own life, evokes a psychological and dream-like experience where continuing themes are threaded throughout the works.

 Tuesday, October 7